Modbus programming

 ModbusClient (Result, ComPort, Baud, Addr, Function, Variable, Start, Length, Tries, TimeOut, [ModbusOption])

 The Addr parameter must match the sensor Modbus address.
-To collect all of the values, the Start parameter needs to be 1 and the Length parameter needs to correspond with the register count (see Modbus measurements).
+Start parameter needs to be 1 and the Length parameter needs to correspond with the register count (see Modbus measurements).

 ModbusOption is an optional parameter described in the CRBasic Editor Help.